Coollab-Art/Launcher/README.md

 ## After an update
 - Rebuild your app
 - Pack the new update under a new version number
-- Make sure the local server hosting the updates is still running
+- Make sure the server hosting the updates is still running
 - Run the app again under `AppData/Local/your-app-name/current`.
 The app should detect the update and apply it.
 Running the app again should use the new version.

 ## Debug